Persecution of Christians in the Roman Empire: Reasons

-A third school asserted that Christians were prosecuted for specific criminal offenses such as child-murder, incest, magic, illegal assembly, and treason – a charge based on their refusal to worship the divinity of the Roman emperor.
-Sherwin-White says "this third opinion has usually been combined with the coercitio theory, but some scholars have attributed all Christian persecution to a single criminal charge, notably treason, or illegal assembly, or the introduction of an alien cult".
-In spite of the fact that malicious rumors did exist, this theory has been the least verified of the three by later scholarship.
+A third school asserted that Christians were prosecuted for specific criminal offenses such as child murder, incest, magic, illegal assembly, and treason – a charge based on their refusal to worship the divinity of the Roman emperor.
+Sherwin-White says "this third opinion has usually been combined with the coercion theory, but some scholars have attributed all Christian persecution to a single criminal charge, notably treason, or illegal assembly, or the introduction of an alien cult".Although malicious rumors did exist, this theory has been the least verified of the three by later scholarship.

 Social and religious causes

 Ideological conflict

-Classics professor emeritus Joseph Plescia says persecution was caused by an ideological conflict.
+Joseph Plescia says persecution was caused by an ideological conflict.
 Caesar was seen as divine.
 Christians could accept only one divinity, and it wasn't Caesar.
 Cairns describes the ideological conflict as: "The exclusive sovereignty of Christ clashed with Caesar's claims to his own exclusive sovereignty."